Lists are my secret happiness weapon…perhaps they can help you too?

 - Reading a good book – x x x x x x x x x x

-This is just a simple way to kind of eyeball what I enjoy and see what I haven’t done in awhile.
-This keeps me on track and helps me to boost my happiness.
+This is just a simple way to eyeball what I enjoy and see what I haven’t done in awhile.
+From there, I have to remind myself to actually do the things that give me energy and rejuvenate me.

 Using lists to help get out of a funk